suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 ### suit-reference-uri {#manifest-reference-uri}

-suit-reference-uri is a UTF-8 string that encodes a URI where a full version of this manifest can be found.
+suit-reference-uri is a URI where a full version of this manifest can be found.
 This is convenient for allowing management systems to show the severed elements of a manifest when this URI is reported by a Recipient after installation.
-This document is only concerned with the transport of a UTF-8 encoded URI which is intended for machine readable uses, not human readable uses.
+This document is only concerned with the transport of a URI which is intended for machine readable uses, not human readable uses.
+The encoding is the same as CBOR Tag 32, however the tag is omitted because it is implied by context.

 ### suit-text {#manifest-digest-text}